 Recovery from Trauma DOES involve progress, mindfulness, hard work, commitment, consistency, self-advocacy, and acceptance of self.

 One of the hardest things was learning that I was worth recovery. ~ Demi Lavato

-What is the benefit of working with a Brain Injury Recovery Life Coach as opposed to any other Life Coach?
+What is the benefit of working with the Brain Injury Recovery Program at Vital Ability, LLC?

-The majority of Coaches at large do not understand entirely what it is like to live with a brain injury.
+The majority of Professionals in this field do not always understand entirely what it is like to live with a brain injury.
 The reality of living with a brain injury is difficult to understand, unless you have had a brain injury or taken care of someone with a brain injury.
-The majority of Coaches do not understand the challenges, triggers, behaviors, and impact of life changes on individuals who have brain injuries.
+The majority of professionals in this field do not understand the challenges, triggers, behaviors, and impact of life changes on individuals who have brain injuries.
 They also don’t know what approaches are more successful for these individuals.
-Brain Injury Recovery Life Coaches, however, have the experience and ability to focus specifically on individuals with brain injuries and their unique needs.
+Brain Injury Recovery Coaches, however, have the experience and ability to focus specifically on individuals with brain injuries and their unique needs.
 Often times based on their own unique experiences with brain injury directly, in their own lives.

 Hardships often prepare ordinary people for an extraordinary destiny. ~ CS Lewis

 Do you work with caregivers or family members of individuals who have a brain injury?

 Absolutely!
 We work with caregivers, family members, and other supporters of brain injury survivors as they adjust to the new normals, new roles, and demands caused by their loved one’s injury.

 Courage is like a muscle.
 We strengthen it with use. ~Ruth Gordon